-Porter’s Five Forces Analysis of Uber covers the company’s competitive landscape as well as the factors affecting its sector.
+Uber Porter’s Five Forces analysis covers the company’s competitive landscape as well as the factors affecting its sector.
 The analysis focuses on measuring the company’s position based on forces like threat of new entrants, threat of substitutes, bargaining power of buyers, bargaining power of suppliers and competitive rivalry.

-Uber Five Forces analysis helps to analyze its current position in the market based on multiple internal and external factors like competitors, customers, suppliers (vendors and partners), financial strength, future scope & alternate solutions.
+Five Forces analysis of Uber helps to analyze its current position in the market based on multiple internal and external factors like competitors, customers, suppliers (vendors and partners), financial strength, future scope & alternate solutions.

 Let us start the Uber Porter Five Forces Analysis:

 The threat of new entrants in the Uber Porter Five Forces Analysis can be explained as follows:

 The business model of Uber is replicable.
 Any player with sufficient capital can comply with the regulatory guidelines and create a ride-hailing service, reducing the barriers to entry.
 As individual cabs are operating, the economy of scale only needs to be achieved in backend operations.
 Profitability, however, is difficult to achieve, especially in the initial years, as more cash would be burnt in forms of investment.
 The switching cost too remains minimal, as users would be keen on securing the best deal for their trip.
 However, two factors play a major role in the market dominance of Uber.
 The huge network of cab drivers incentivizes the customers to use Uber rather than any new service provider, which in turn inspires more drivers to join hands with the company.
 This loop of cause and effect provides Uber with exponential growth over time and is difficult for any new entrant to even initiate.
 Secondly, the brand equity of Uber is very high in the regions of presence, making it a reliable and go-to option for anybody considering a commute.
 Therefore, the threat of new entrants is a moderate force affecting the competitive landscape of Uber.